Yasuo414/EFI/README.md

 | Backlit keyboard with numeric part | N/A | N/A | N/A | Classic backlit PS/2 keyboard with numeric part |

 # SSDTs
-After much research into what SSDTs and DSDTs actually are, I used the SSDTs listed below.
+After some research on what SSDT and DSDT are and what they are actually for, I used the SSDTs listed below.
 If anyone is interested in using them in their own EFI, unfortunately they can't use them because I have customized them to my device.
 So I guess.
 | Selected SSDT | Why did I choose this |